 MSW Resources

 The Master of Social Work curriculum has been developed with a strong conviction that preparation for professional practice necessitates the integration of knowledge, values, and skills.
-This integration is purposefully facilitated by structuring classroom instruction and field experiences so that they can mutually support and reinforce students’ educational learning objectives.
+This integration is purposefully facilitated by structuring classroom instruction and practicum experiences so that they can mutually support and reinforce students’ educational learning objectives.
 The MSW curriculum is divided into two parts: the foundation curriculum, which provides an orientation to the profession and a basis for understanding practice with individuals, families, groups, and communities, and the advanced curriculum, which enables students to focus on their chosen area of practice (clinical or macro).

 Mission, Goals & Objectives